 Based upon its (and its subsidiaries') income and assets in prior tax years, Alaris has taken the position that neither it nor any of its subsidiaries were PFICs for any of its prior taxable years.
 Furthermore, based on its current and projected operations and financial expectations for the current taxable year, Alaris believes that neither it nor any of its subsidiaries will be a PFIC for the current taxable year.
 However, the determination of whether Alaris or any of its subsidiaries was (for any prior taxable year) or will be or become (for the current or any future taxable year) a PFIC was and is fundamentally fact-specific in nature and dependent on: (a) the income and assets of Alaris and its subsidiaries over the course of any such taxable year; and (b) the application of complex U.S. federal income tax rules, which are subject to differing interpretations.
-Consequently, Alaris cannot provide any assurance that: (i) neither it nor any of its subsidiaries was (for any prior taxable year) or will be or become (for the current or any future taxable year) a PFIC; or (ii) that the IRS would not take the position that either Alaris and/or any one or more of its subsidiaries should have been or should be treated as a PFIC for any one or more taxable years despite a contrary reporting position of Alaris or the applicable subsidiary.
+Consequently, Alaris cannot provide any assurance that: (i) neither it nor any of its subsidiaries was (for any prior taxable year) a PFIC; or (ii) that the IRS would not take the position that either Alaris and/or any one or more of its subsidiaries should have been or should be treated as a PFIC for any one or more taxable years despite a contrary reporting position of Alaris or the applicable subsidiary.